 I am Cristian Moyano Fernández, philosopher and PhD in Environmental Science and Technology at the Institute of Environmental Science and Technology (ICTA) and Autonomous University of Barcelona (UAB).

-More about my research here.
+Find out more about my research here.

 Activism

-Being much more than an academic person, you will find me involved in social movements for animal rights and environmental protection.
-I had been member of Red de Transición (non-profit organisation), the Spanish hub of the international Transition Towns Movement.
+Previously, I was vice-president of Red de Transición (non-profit organisation), the Spanish hub of the international Transition Towns Movement.
 I have been an affiliate of ànimaL: som ànima animal, a local organisation committed to change our consideration and treatment towards non-human animals, and I had also been a member of the HealthCare Ethics Committee of the Josep Trueta Hospital in Girona.

 What moves me